 The HMa from Lectrosonics is a UHF plug-on transmitter that accepts mic or line-level signals via a standard XLR connector.
-It has selectable 5, 15, & 48V phantom power and can be used when paired with a Lectrosonics receiver and handheld microphone - sold separately - in applications for ENG (Electronic News Gathering), EFP (Electronic Field Productions), interviews for broadcast TV, and more.
+The transmitter is designed to be paired with a Lectrosonics receiver and handheld microphone (sold separately)for use in applications for ENG (Electronic News Gathering), EFP (Electronic Field Productions), interviews for broadcast TV, and more.
+The HMa offer phantom power selectable at 5, 15, and 48V—allowing it to work with a wide variety of condenser mics.
+Of course you can switch the phantom power off entirely if you're using a dynamic microphone.

-The input amplifier of the HMa transmitter uses an ultra-low noise op-amp for quiet operation and is gain controlled with a wide range dual envelope limiter.
+The input amplifier of the HMa transmitter uses an ultralow-noise op-amp for quiet operation and offers input gain control along with a wide-range dual-release envelope limiter.
 A 24-bit A to D converter digitizes the audio, and filters the supersonic noise above 21 kHz.
 The resulting signal is encoded with a proprietary algorithm to produce an analog data signal for RF transmission.

-Featuring a wide tuning range of 76 MHz, with tuning steps in increments of 100 kHz or 25 kHz for up to 3072 frequencies, the HMa transmitter also covers three standard 25.6 MHz Lectrosonics frequency blocks.
-Each block provides 256 different pilot tone frequencies.
-Legacy analog wireless microphone and IFB receivers are designed to work in DSP compatibility mode, as well as some receivers from other manufacturers.
+This version of the HMa features a tuning range of 70 MHz, with tuning steps in increments of 100 kHz or 25 kHz, and is set for use in the B1: 537 to 607 MHz range.
+DSP compatibility mode allows the transmitter to work with legacy analog wireless microphone and IFB receivers as well as some receivers from other manufacturers.

 Finally, the transmitter is powered by two AA batteries, with status indicated by a multi-color LED.
 A USB port is also provided for firmware updates, and an IR (infrared) port is included to simplify setup with IR enabled receivers.